-Strong Frame® Special Moment Frame - Pre-Assembled Anchor Bolt Assemblies
+Strong Frame[®] Special Moment Frame - Preassembled Anchor Bolt Assemblies

 Two pre-engineered anchorage solutions are available, the MFSL and the MFAB.
-The MFSL comes with pre-installed shear lugs and allows smaller edge distances.
-Both types are pre-assembled on the MF-TPL template that attaches directly to the concrete form.
+The MFSL comes with preinstalled shear lugs and allows smaller edge distances.
+Both types are preassembled on the MF-TPL template that attaches directly to the concrete form.
 Extension kits are also available for deeper anchorage embeds.

 Calculations for the anchorage are provided and typically assume a cracked concrete design based on ACI 318 with no supplementary reinforcing and a centered square pad.
-Loads are based on minimum of omega amplified forces or the yielding mechanism of the frame.
+Loads are based on minimum of Omega amplified forces or the yielding mechanism of the frame.
 Alternate design and detailing of the anchorage can be specified by the designer.

-For more information regarding designing anchorage with our Strong Frame moment frame selector software, refer to page 31 of this guide.
+For more information regarding designing anchorage with our Strong Frame moment frame selector software, refer to p.
+31 of this guide.